 Vineyard

-Vineyard Dassemus is a 4 hectares estate with about 16,000 vines.
+Vineyard Dassemus is a 6 hectares estate with about 22,000 vines.
 The first hectare was planted in 2005 with the help of friends and family.
 The second hectare was planted in 2006.
-In the years after, we planted about 2,000 vines a year up to the current 16,000.
-In the coming years there is still room to expand the vineyard with 2 hectares.
+In the years after, we planted about 2,000 vines a year up to 16,000 plants.
+In 2020 we were able to buy a new plot and we have planted another 6.000 vines between 2021 and 2023.
+In 2024 we have bought another 2 hectares which we will be planting in the upcoming years.

 The vineyard is certified organic (Skal) and since August 2021 Demeter (bio-dynamic) certified.